MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/create-a-classifier.md

 </br>

 > [!NOTE]
 > You should use the same files for both classifier and [extractor training](create-an-extractor.md).
-You always have the option to add more later, but typically you add a full set of sample files.
+You always have the option to add more later, but typically you add a full set of example files.
 Label some to train your model, and test the remaining unlabeled ones to evaluate model fitness.

 For your training set, you want to use both positive and negative examples:
 - Positive example: Documents that represent the document type.
 These contain strings and information that would always be in this type of document.